Xuares/Pocketbook-OPDSClient/README.md

 2. Run the application and perform the actions you wish to log.
 3. Open the `opds_client.log` file on your computer.
 This file contains `libcurl` network traces, HTTP headers, and redirect information.

+I have tested on a Pocketbook ERA and Inkpad Color 3 I made the ui scalable but have not tested on any older or lower resolution devices.
 ---

 ## Compiling from Source